Hello, I'm

 Software engineering student at Drexel, building full-stack web apps and machine learning tools with TypeScript, Python, and AWS.

 Hello!
-I'm Patrick Melan, a freshman at Drexel University studying Software Engineering.
+I'm Patrick Melan, a sophomore at Drexel University studying software engineering.
 I enjoy building full-stack web apps and useful data tools & dashboards, mostly in TypeScript and Python.
-My stack usually involves Next.js, PostgreSQL, and some combination of AWS services, but I'm always trying to learn new technologies.
+My stack usually involves Next.js, Python, and some combination of AWS services, but I'm always trying to learn new tech.

-Outside of code, basketball takes up a lot of my time, as I've played it, officiated it as a PIAA official, and now I'm a student manager for the Drexel Women's Basketball Team, doing things from traveling with the team to away games to helping record statistics at practice.
-It's been a great way to stay connected to the game, although that's not very hard when you're in the City of Basketball Love.
+Outside of code, basketball takes up a lot of my time.
+I am a PIAA basketball official, officating varsity games throughout the Lehigh Valley and Philadelphia, and also a student manager for the Drexel Women's Basketball team, doing things from traveling with the team to away games to helping record statistics at practice.

 XGBoost model trained on Kaggle NCAA tournament data augmented with Torvik adjusted efficiency ratings to predict game outcomes.
 Runs 10,000 Monte Carlo simulations of the 68-team bracket to generate per-team round-by-round advancement probabilities, then surfaces results in a Next.js frontend with live betting line comparison via the Odds API.